DispatchBot/elasticsearch-aws/README.md

 Some pre-reqs to running this template:

 * Create a VPC with three subnets, existing in each of the availability zones (TODO: link our VPC cloudformation template).
-* Create an S3 bucket to host your `elasticsearch.yml` and `logging.yml` configuration files.
-Samples are provided in this repo.
+* Create an S3 bucket to host your `elasticsearch.yml` configuration file.
+A samples is provided in this repo.
 * Create your own, or use our aws/bootstrap.sh file.
 This is ran when the EC2 instance boots.
 The one we provide creates an EBS volume and mounts it.
 It also sets the nodes `rack_id` for Elasticsearch awareness.

 ### ECS